 Publications and research outputs

-- Angela has presented internationally and published over 40 outputs on ballet, the body, Bourdieu, identity, gender, talent, creativity, choreography and pedagogy.
+- Angela has presented internationally and published over 50 research outputs on ballet, the body, Bourdieu, identity, gender, talent, creativity, choreography and pedagogy.

 - Angela is Editor- in -Chief for the international journal Research in Dance Education.
 This journal appears in the Arts and Humanities Citation Index